yanatan16/node-api-routes/README.md

 }
 ```

 Other features include inheritance via adding sub-endpoints using a period in the name, such as 'test.abc' being a child of endpoint 'test'.
-There is an example to show how to use this.
+There is an example to show how to use this in the examples.

 ## License